Walking through the floating cloud! Can it be possible in reality?

 From Shillong to Cherapunji, a Tata Sumo will cost you 2800-3000 Rs if hire the car from Shillong Tourism Center otherwise it will cost you a little bit more.
 Again, if you are on a tight budget, you should either depend on share taxi which will cost you 70-100 Rs.

 Hotel in Shillong

-The crowd zone in Shillong is police bazar.
-When you are in your Shillong Trip, you can get many hotels here.
+The crowd zone in Shillong is the police Bazar.
+When you are on your Shillong Trip, you can get many hotels here.
 But remember this if you are from Bangladesh, book the hotel early.
 Most of the hotels are unwilling to Bangladeshi tourists but the reason is unknown.

 For booking the hotel you can depend on OYO, Make My Trip and Goibibo.
 You will the room at a reasonable price with Wi-Fi service.
 But among all these, OYO is the best.
 It will not cost you a single rupee for booking.

 If you are in Shillong, you should not miss the Homestay at Cherapunjee.
 It is awesome.
 And you will get a room for a homestay in 1500 Rs.